-Six candidates were interviewed, including Mr. Brown, who works at Frenchman Valley Co-op in McCook; Mr. Chambers, with the U.S. Army; Dr. Gary Fredrickson, an Oberlin dentist; Abby Hissong, insurance agent; Jess Randel, technology manager at Colby Community College; and Colleen Rittmann, who works at the Decatur County Feed Lot.
+Six candidates were interviewed, including Mr. Brown, who works at Frenchman Valley Co-op in children in the school district, he has McCook; Mr. Chambers, with the U.S. Army; Dr. Gary Fredrickson, an Oberlin dentist; Abby Hissong, insurance agent; Jess Randel, technology manager at Colby Community College; and Colleen Rittmann, who works at the Decatur County Feed Lot